awsdocs/amazon-eks-user-guide/doc_source/launch-node-bottlerocket.md

 There is no AWS CloudFormation template to deploy nodes with\.

 **Important**
 Do not use `eksctl` to create a cluster or nodes in an AWS Region where you have AWS Outposts, AWS Wavelength, or AWS Local Zones enabled\.
 Create a cluster and self\-managed nodes using the Amazon EC2 API or AWS CloudFormation instead\.
-For more information, see [To launch self\-managed nodes using the AWS Management Console](launch-workers.md#launch-al-nodes-console) and [To launch self\-managed Windows nodes using the AWS Management Console](launch-windows-workers.md#launch-windows-nodes-console)\.
+For more information, see [To launch self\-managed Linux nodes using the AWS Management Console](launch-workers.md#launch-al-nodes-console) and [To launch self\-managed Windows nodes using the AWS Management Console](launch-windows-workers.md#launch-windows-nodes-console)\.

 **To launch Bottlerocket nodes using `eksctl`**